Ankush-ts/my-resume/README.md

 ## Resume-Builder

-Introducing Resume Builder, the ultimate React application that empowers you to craft eye-catching resumes like never before.
-You can easily customise your resume with Resume Builder's user-friendly interface to highlight your unique skills and professional experience.
+This project is a resume builder application.

-Stand out from the crowd and make a lasting impression with Resume Builder, the perfect tool to land your dream job.
-Start building your future today!
+A React application that empowers you to build resumes like never before.

-**Just select template - Fill in the details and voila!
-Your resume is ready to preview and download.**
+Just select a template, fill in the details and your resume is ready to preview and download.

 ## Installation